C. Difficile (C. diff)

 Clostridioides difficile, often called C. difficile or C. diff., is a bacteria spread by microscopic spores.
-Clostridium difficile is the former name.
+It used to be called Clostridium difficile.
 The bacteria cause inflammation of the gut or colon – colitis.
 This can lead to moderate-to-severe diarrhea, and sometimes sepsis, which can develop as the body tries to fight the infection.

 Sepsis, which was often called blood poisoning, is the body’s life-threatening response to infection.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.

-Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
-Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly), and/or amputations.
+Many who survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (don’t work properly), and/or amputations.

 Most C. difficile infections occur in hospitals or healthcare facilities.
 These are called healthcare-acquired infections, or HAIs.
 However, physicians are finding that more and more, people are coming into contact with the bacteria in the community.

-The Clostridioides difficile bacteria are found in stool (fecal matter), and are spread from person to person through direct and indirect contact.
+The Clostridioides difficile bacteria are found in stool (fecal matter), and spread from person to person through direct and indirect contact.

 Not everyone who has the bacteria becomes ill, however.
 It is possible to spread the infection unknowingly.